gl-cardillo/tech-inventory/README.md

 ## Description:
 ---
-This is a simple page for keeping track of a tech inventory.
+This is a simple page for keeping track of a tech inventory, I added just basic style(I haven't worked on it that much).

 <br/>